 Your intuition is your gift from the Universe.
 We are innately intuitive beings.
 At birth, infants are in tune with their body and know exactly how much food they need to grow.
 As we get older, parents (and other members of society) start to make us second guess our innate knowledge of hunger versus satiety.
 The same can be said for our intuition.
 We are born intuitive, but (often well-meaning) people cause us to second guess ourselves.

 The origination of mantras was a word or phrase said repeatedly to help stay focused during meditation.
 In modern society, people use mantras for other reasons, such as a way to shift attention to something we desire in life.
 For myself, there is a mantra I hold close to my heart.
 The origin of this mantra in my life is a story we will have to save for another time, but it goes like this:

 I trust the Universe will provide; it is all unfolding exactly as planned.

 - Of course there are many other mantras you can recite.
 A quick Google search will help you to find some that resonate with you.
 However you go about finding your mantra, make sure to focus on the mantra with your heart.
 Mantras are not a matter of the mind.
-A way I taught my daughter to make the distinction was to think about how her heart fluttered when she cuddled one of our cats.
+I taught my daughter to make the distinction by thinking about the way her heart fluttered when she cuddled one of our cats.
 Or, the way our dog makes her heart happy when she gets home.
 That is the feeling you want in your heart when you are focused on repeating a mantra.